talhanamaldi/SimonGame/README.md

 # SimonGame
-I developed a website for playing simon game.
+This is a website for playing simon game.